dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 Currently .NET exposes only one API for allocating unmanaged aligned memory: [NativeMemory.AlignedAlloc](https://learn.microsoft.com/dotnet/api/system.runtime.interopservices.nativememory.alignedalloc).
 In the future, we might provide [a dedicated API](https://github.com/dotnet/runtime/issues/27146) for allocating managed, aligned and hence pinned memory buffers.

 The alternative to creating aligned buffers (we don't always have the control over input) is to pin the buffer, find first aligned address, handle non-aligned elements, then start aligned loop and afterwards handle the remainder.
-Adding such complexity to our code is hardly ever worth it and needs to be proved with proper benchmarking on various hardware.
+Adding such complexity to our code may not always be worth it and needs to be proved with proper benchmarking on various hardware.

 The fourth method expects only a managed reference (`ref T source`).
 We don't need to pin the buffer (GC is tracking managed references and updates them if memory gets moved), but it still requires us to properly handle managed pointer arithmetic: